 You can find some pretty funny ones on this twitter account.

-While it’s completely silly, you are at least learning to construct sentences and they may make you smile.
-Certainly though, some people would prefer using their study time on more practical sentences.
+While it’s completely silly, you are at least learning to construct sentences, and they might even make you smile.
+That said, some people would prefer using their study time on more practical sentences.